Attorney Federal Attorney Pro Hac Vice Law Student

 The admission and annual renewal fees are waived for Federal Attorneys, including Federal Attorneys who maintain active membership in this court's bar and the Utah State Bar.

-An attorney who is requesting pro hac vice admission must associate with local counsel who is an active member of this court's bar and a resident of Utah.
+An attorney who is requesting pro hac vice admission must associate with local counsel who is an active member of this court's bar.
 Local counsel will file a motion, application, and proposed order.
 Pro hac vice instructions and forms are available on the court's website.

 Immediately after filing the motion, the pro hac vice attorney must request efiling privileges.
 The efiling registration request will be approved after the court grants the motion.
 Without completing the online registration, pro hac vice attorneys cannot efile documents or receive electronic notifications of case activity.
 Detailed instructions are available on the court's website.